The Prisoner: Blu-ray

 The Prisoner: The Complete Series was released on Blu-ray Disc in the United Kingdom on 28 September 2009, following in North America on 27 October 2009.
-The episodes were restored by Network to create new high-definition masters.
+The episodes were restored by the A&E Network to create new high-definition masters.
 The box-set features all 17 remastered episodes plus extensive special features, including the feature-length documentary Don't Knock Yourself Out, a restored original edit of "Arrival" and extensive archive photos and production stills.

 The Prisoner: 50th Anniversary Set was released in the United Kingdom on 29 July 2019.
 It featured a six-disc Blu-ray collection with none of the extra material found on the DVD box-set released for the 40th anniversary included.
 The first half of Andrew Pixley's production book was now illustrated and presented in hardback, and text commentaries for every episode detailing the production story of the series were included for the first time.
 A six-CD set of remastered music was also included.
 Some additional extras were included such as an interview with McGoohan's daughter, Catherine.
 Missing from the set was the Don't Knock Yourself Out documentary, the script PDFs and some episode commentaries.

 Spin-offs

 Books

 In the late 1960s, the TV series quickly spawned three novels tied into the series.
-In the 1970s and into the 1980s, as the series gained cult status a large amount of fan produced material began to appear, with the official appreciation society forming in 1977.
-In 1988, the first officially sanctioned guide – The Prisoner Companion – was released.
+In the 1970s and into the 1980s, as the series gained cult status, a large amount of fan-produced material began to appear, with the official appreciation society forming in 1977.
+In 1988, the first officially sanctioned guide—The Prisoner Companion—was released.
 It was not well received by fans or Patrick McGoohan.
 In 1989, Oswald and Carraze released The Prisoner in France with a translated version appearing shortly after.
 From the 1990s, numerous other books about the TV series and Patrick McGoohan have been produced.
-Robert Fairclough's books - including two volumes of original scripts - are considered some of the best researched books available.
+Robert Fairclough's books—including two volumes of original scripts—are considered some of the best researched books available.
 For the 40th anniversary, Andrew Pixley wrote a well-received and in depth account of the series' production.
 There are guides to shooting locations in Portmeirion and also a biography of co-creator George Markstein.
 Some members of the production crew have released books about their time working on the series including Eric Mival and Ian Rakoff.
-Roger Langley the organiser of the Six of One The Prisoner appreciation society has published several books, guides and novels inspired by the TV series (including Patrick McGoohan: Danger Man or Prisoner? first published in 2007 and revised and updated in 2017 with input from Catherine McGoohan).